haakoo/haakoo.github.io/_posts/2019-09-15-Move-to-Jekyll.markdown

 categories: haakoo
 ---

-This is a post!

-Nothing here yet though.

-I'm moving to jekyll, if you couldn't guess.
+So I've moved to jekyll, if you couldn't guess.

+I'll write up why and how I migrated when I have a bit more time.